Affiliations and Accreditation

-The British International School in Belgrade has been recognized by the British Department for Education -(https://www.gov.uk/government/organisations/department-for-education), as well as the Ministry of Education, Science and Technological Development of Republic of Serbia (http://www.mpn.gov.rs).
-Also, BIS is a regular member of the European Council of International Schools (ECIS, https://www.ecis.org), as well as the Council of International Schools (CIS, https://www.cois.org).
+The British International School in Belgrade has been recognized by the British Department for Education, as well as the Ministry of Education, Science and Technological Development of the Republic of Serbia.
+Also, BIS is a regular member of the European Council of International Schools – ECIS as well as the Council of International Schools – CIS.

-Besides being a member of the Council of the British International Schools (COBIS, (https://www.cobis.org.uk), the British International School is also an operator for the Duke of Edinburgh Award (https://www.dofe.org).
+The British International School is also an operator for the Duke of Edinburgh’s International Award.

 Throughout Serbia’s recent political history, IHSB successfully continued to operate and this led to increased growth as the economic and political climates in Serbia became more stable.
 As a result, the school moved to a new site in 2003, opened a Primary School and renamed itself as the British International School to reflect the emphasis and quality of the education we provide.